Shinzaku/GearFinder/README.md

 There is a limited filter selection for being able to choose which items popup when selecting a slot.

 1. Load the addon
-2. On first run, and ***any*** time your inventory is updated and you wish to refresh stats, you will need to hit "Rebuild Cache"
+2. On first run, and ***any*** time your inventory is updated and you have new items and/or new augments, you will need to hit "Rebuild Cache"

 From there, click any slot to begin setting items into a working set.
 At any time, you are able to click "Equip Working Set" to attempt to equip the working set to your character.
 Please note - Ashitacast takes priority, and will up-equip any items you have set.
 Recommended to disable using /lac disable before attempting to equip something.
 Once done, can of course reenable using /lac enable